anobilea/Python/README.md

 # Python
 This project implements a basic calculator that reads an expression containint the operaneds +. -. *, / and ^.
-The expression can contain variables and they automatically created in the order they appear (examples below).
+The expression can contain variables that are automatically created in the order they appear (examples below).
 To calculate an expression, the program performs 4 steps:

 	Using regular expressions, the expression is parsed into a list of operands and operators in its original infix form.